goodnessops/aws-cloud-portfolio/AWS RDS with IAM Access Control and EC2 Integration/README.md

 # AWS RDS with IAM Access Control and EC2 Integration

 ## Overview
 This project demonstrates how to deploy a managed relational database on AWS (RDS), integrate it securely with IAM roles and policies, enable automated backups, and connect it to an EC2 instance.
 It also shows snapshot creation for backup and recovery.
+This project solves the challenge of securely deploying and managing a relational database in the cloud.

 ## AWS Services Used
 - Amazon RDS (Relational Database Service)